 Support for businesses and the self-employed

-We are here to support you and the local economy.
+We have also published guidance for reopening your business and we are here to support you and the local economy.

 HM Government support for businesses and the self-employed

 Local Authority Discretionary FundIn response to the Coronavirus (COVID-19), the Government has announced further funding for small businesses through the Local Authority Discretionary Grants Fund.

 The Local Authority Discretionary Grants Fund is aimed at small businesses who were not eligible for the Small Business Grant Fund or the Retail, Leisure and Hospitality Fund, provided by Government.

 Please note that all applicants will need to demonstrate significant fixed and ongoing premises related costs and also be required to evidence a significant impact to their trading as a direct result of COVID-19.

 A very high volume of applications is expected, while only a few hundred grants can be awarded from the £2.2m fund.
 There are thousands of Kensington and Chelsea businesses which have not been eligible for previous Government grants.
 Given the amount of funding available, grants will only be awarded to businesses who submit all of the information and documentation requested, who meet all the stated criteria, including demonstrating significant impact/hardship as a result of Covid-19.